StephenChristie12345/EmpoweringTheNation/README.md

 **Calculator Not Updating:**
 - Verify checkbox IDs match in layout and Kotlin
-- Check price mapping in CalculatorActivity
+- Check price mapping in FeeCalculator
 - Ensure OnCheckedChangeListener is properly set

 **Gradle Build Errors:**